Korial sari

-Korial Saree (কোরিয়াল শাড়ি) is a traditional handwoven saree (Sari) of West Bengal.
-These handloom sarees are famous for the red border, novelty of saree designs, beautiful designs on the anchal, and natural fibers (mulberry silk) in weaving.
-The saree was the symbol of holiness, purity and good shine.
-In 2024, the Korial Saree received recognition as a registered Geographical indication.
+The Korial sari (কোরিয়াল শাড়ি) is a traditional handwoven sari of West Bengal.
+These handloom saris are famous for the red border, novelty of sari designs, beautiful designs on the anchal, and natural fibres (mulberry silk) in weaving.
+The sari was the symbol of holiness, purity and good shine.
+In 2024, the Korial sari received recognition as a registered geographical indication.

-Korial sarees are traditionally woven on primitive hand looms, and the jala system is used to incorporate the designs.
+Korial saris are traditionally woven on primitive hand looms, and the jala system is used to incorporate the designs.
 The Maku (shuttle) of the hand loom runs one side to another side by hand.
 100 count silk yarn is used for weaving and also zari is used as per requirement.
-The saree has plain weave borders or borders with extra warp; The anchal have traditional floral and geometric designs, which are made using the jala method.
-The Ground of the saree has Buti design, which is made using jala method with additional weft.
-The speciality of Korial saree is that it is given a typical traditional khai finish after weaving and dried for a particular time.
-Finally, the saree is folded carefully.
+The sari has plain weave borders or borders with extra warp; The anchal have traditional floral and geometric designs, which are made using the jala method.
+The ground of the sari has buti design, which is made using jala method with additional weft.
+The speciality of Korial sari is that it is given a typical traditional khai finish after weaving and dried for a particular time.
+Finally, the sari is folded carefully.

-As per 2024 data, 146 weavers are engaged in weaving Korial sarees in Murshidabad and Birbhum districts of West Bengal.
-In the financial year 2018–19, the annual sales of this saree was ₹24.5 million.
+As per 2024 data, 146 weavers are engaged in weaving Korial saris in Murshidabad and Birbhum districts of West Bengal.
+In the financial year 2018–19, the annual sales of this sari was ₹24.5 million.

 Materials

 Silk has been produced in Murshidabad and Malda districts for centuries, local Malda silk and imported silk are used in the making of Korial.
 The materials are not made by the weavers, but they use materials purchased from local supply shops, including the silk used in the weaving, which is traditionally harvested from mulberry silkworms.
-The most common source of silk for these sarees is mulberry silkworms reared on mulberry plants, from the cocoons of mulberry silkworms, farmers collect silk.
+The most common source of silk for these saris is mulberry silkworms reared on mulberry plants, from the cocoons of mulberry silkworms, farmers collect silk.
 Some quantity of silk is imported mainly from South India by local traders.

 Other materials include zaris and dyes.
-Golden zari yan are used in sarees - which are mainly artificial.
+Golden zari yan are used in saris - which are mainly artificial.
 Natural dyes are used to colouring of the silk yarn.